nico-bt/ferrari/README.md

 ## Ferrari 3D Model Web

-Experimentig with 3D Models and Scrolling
+Experimenting with 3D Models and Scrolling

 Using:
 -  React